Answering Your Frequently Asked Questions

 Can I use a photo or recipe from your blog on my website?

-If you’re a blogger and want to use one of my photos for a round up post, feel free to do so as long as you give credit with a link back to that specific post on my blog.
+If you’re a blogger and want to use one of my photos for a round-up post, feel free to do so as long as you give credit with a link back to that specific post on my blog, but please do not reprint my entire recipe.

 I work really hard to create my recipes, photograph them and write the posts.
 Please do not copy and paste my recipe onto your website or social media page.
 It’s acceptable to use a photo (unaltered) with a link back to my post that contains the recipe.